hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 | services.ca.grpc.port                       | Grpc port number |

-The snapshot of peer service with example values is below
+Each organization with type as peer will have a peers service.
+The snapshot of peers service with example values is below
 ```yaml
         peers:
         - peer: